peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public bool AsBoolean();

-Returns false if this object is False, Null, or Undefined; therwise,true.
+Returns false if this object is False, Null, or Undefined; otherwise,true.

 <b>Return Value:</b>